sign-language-processing/signwriting-clip/README.md

 The original CLIP model encodes all SignWriting images as very similar embeddings, as evident by the distribution of cosine similarities between embeddings of random signs.
-The distribution is head-heavy, with most similarities being above 0.9.
+The distribution is head-heavy, with most similarities between 0.8 and 0.9.

 ![cosine similarity distribution for CLIP](assets/distribution/CLIP.png)